openstack-archive/infra-manual/doc/source/developers.rst

 Visit https://review.openstack.org/ and click the ``Sign In`` link at the top-right corner of the page.
 Log in with your Launchpad ID.

+The first time you sign into OpenStack's Gerrit (review.openstack.org), you will be prompted to "Select a unique username:".
+Please enter your Launchpad username.

 Because Gerrit uses Launchpad OpenID single sign-on, you won't need a separate password for Gerrit, and once you log in to one of Launchpad, Gerrit, or any number of other OpenStack services, you won't have to